-- 1) Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: MAG Lock Key Main Entrance insert key, turn to reset (light should be green) - Location of station: Main Entrance Between Glass Partitions - 3) Assign team members to monitor exit doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED.

-5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.
+- 1) Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: - Prior to resetting the mag locks, must ensure that the main fire panel, found at the front entrance, has been reset - Proceed to the housekeeping rooms on Piers 2 and 3.
+In the right hand corner of each room, there is a mag lock box - Push the reset button - Location of station: - The housekeeping rooms on Piers 2 and 3.
+In the right hand corner of each room, there is a mag lock box - 3) Assign team members to monitor exit doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED. - 5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.